Sonny Jurgensen: After football

-Broadcasting career

-After retiring from the Redskins following the 1974 season, Jurgensen began another career as a color commentator, initially with CBS television.
-Later teaming with Hall of Fame linebacker Sam Huff, Jurgensen continued to cover the Washington Redskins on radio.
+After retiring from the Redskins following the 1974 season, Jurgensen began another career as a color commentator, initially with CBS on television.
+Later working with the Hall of Fame linebacker Sam Huff, Jurgensen continued to cover the Washington Redskins on radio.

-He covered the team for WRC-TV from 1994 until December 2008, when Redskins Report was canceled due to budget cuts.
+Jurgensen covered the team for WRC-TV from 1994 until December 2008, when Redskins Report was cancelled due to budget cuts.
 He served as a game analyst at preseason games and as studio analyst at training camp, making weekly picks, and other assignments.
 He retired from broadcasting prior to the 2019 season.